German Shepherd Husky Mix: The True AlphaReading Time: 5 minutes

 German Shepherd Siberian Husky Mix Price

+These pups aren’t cheap!
 On the low end, the cost of a German Shepherd Husky puppy in the US can range anywhere from $400 to $500.
-Some can go up to $750 and a $1000 based on the breeder and genetics of the parent breeds.
+Some can go up to $750 to $1000 based on the breeder and genetics of the parents.

 German Shepherd Siberian Husky Mix Breeder